Loving Greeting Shabbat Outdoors

 ”And one called to the other and said, ‘Holy, holy, holy is the Lord of Hosts; the whole earth is full of His glory.’ “

-You can see my four Kabbalat Shabbat paintings in my SHABBAT GALLERY.
+You can see more of my Shabbat paintings in my SHABBAT GALLERY.

-I would love to know which one is your favourite.
+I would love to know which painting is your favourite.
 Please let me know in the comments below.
+Thank you.

 Thank you for your good wishes and your encouragement, Leon.